Munkhbayar Dorjsuren

 Munkhbayar Dorjsuren (born Dorjsürengiin Mönkhbayar, Доржсүрэнгийн Мөнхбаяр; born July 9, 1969) is a Mongolian-German sport shooter.
 She was born in Ulaanbaatar, Mongolia, but moved to Germany and became a German citizen.
 She is the 1992 Olympic bronze medalist in the Women's 25 metre pistol for Mongolia and the 2008 Olympic bronze medalist in the same event for Germany.
-She competes in the 25 metre and 10 metre air pistol events.
+She competed in the 25 metre and 10 metre air pistol events.

 Career

 Mongolia

 Dorjsuren has competed at six Summer Olympic Games.
 She represented Mongolia at the 1992 Summer Olympics, at the 1996 Summer Olympics, and at the 2000 Summer Olympics.
 At the 1992 Summer Olympics she won the bronze medal in the women's 25 metre pistol category.
 She won the 1998 ISSF World Shooting Championships in 10 metre air pistol for Mongolia.

 Germany

 She represented Germany at the 2004 Summer Olympics, at the 2008 Summer Olympics and at the 2012 Summer Olympics.
 She won the 2002 ISSF World Shooting Championships in 25 metre pistol while representing Germany.
 Dorjsuren won gold in the Milan leg of the 2009 ISSF World Cup, 25 metre pistol category.